withastro/astro/docs/renderers.md

 ## Client entrypoint (`client.js`)

-The client entrypoint of a renderer is responsible for rehydrating a static HTML (the result of `renderToStaticMarkup`) back into a fully interactive component.
+The client entrypoint of a renderer is responsible for rehydrating static HTML (the result of `renderToStaticMarkup`) back into a fully interactive component.
 Its `default` export should be a `function` which accepts the host element of the Component, an `astro-root` custom element.

 > If your framework supports non-destructive component hydration (as opposed to a destructive `render` method), be sure to use that!
 Following your framework's Server Side Rendering (SSR) guide should point you in the right direction.